-Violations of the St. Timothy Honor Code accumulate for the student's current year at St. Timothy.
-The consequences imposed for a specific violation of the St. Timothy Honor Code will reflect the seriousness of the violation as well as promote respect for the rules of St. Timothy.
-In order to protect the students of St. Timothy from further violations, the St. Timothy Honor Code will demonstrate that justice and integrity matter, and, when appropriate, provide the student with opportunities to prove that he or she sincerely regrets any wrongdoing and is committed to making things right.
+Violations of the Saint Timothy Catholic School Honor Code will yield a consequence reflecting the seriousness of the violation as well as promote respect for the rules of Saint Timothy.
+In order to protect the students of Saint Timothy from further violations, the Saint Timothy Honor Code will demonstrate that justice and integrity matter, and, when appropriate, provide the student with opportunities to prove that he or she sincerely regrets any wrongdoing and is committed to amending their actions.
 The appropriate administrator will determine the consequences that will be imposed.
 In determining the consequences for a violation, the administrator will take into consideration the severity of the offense and implement an appropriate response.